microsoft/BotBuilder-Samples/samples/javascript_typescript/12.nlp-with-luis/README.md

     ```bash
     git clone https://github.com/Microsoft/botbuilder-samples.git
     ```
-- In a console, navigate to samples/javascript_typescript/12.nlp-with-luis
+- In a console, navigate to `samples/javascript_typescript/12.nlp-with-luis`
     ```bash
     cd samples/javascript_typescript/12.nlp-with-luis
     ```
-- [Optional] Update the .env file under samples/javascript_typescript/12.nlp-with-luis with your botFileSecret For Azure Bot Service bots, you can find the botFileSecret under application settings.
+- [Optional] Update the .env file under `samples/javascript_typescript/12.nlp-with-luis` with your `botFileSecret`.
+For Azure Bot Service bots, you can find the `botFileSecret` under application settings.
 - Install modules and start the bot
     ```bash
-    npm i & npm start
+    npm i && npm start
     ```

 # Testing the bot using Bot Framework Emulator
 [Microsoft Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

-- Install the Bot Framework Emulator from [here](https://aka.ms/botframework-emulator)
+- Install the Bot Framework Emulator from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)

 ## Connect to bot using Bot Framework Emulator V4
 - Launch Bot Framework Emulator
-- File -> Open Bot Configuration and navigate to samples/javascript_typescript/12.nlp-with-luis folder
+- File -> Open Bot Configuration and navigate to `samples/javascript_typescript/12.nlp-with-luis` folder
-- Select nlp-with-luis.bot file
+- Select `nlp-with-luis.bot` file

 ## Prerequisite
 ### Install TypeScript
 In order to run this sample, you must have TypeScript installed.
 To install TypeScript:
 - Navigate to the [TypeScript portal](https://www.typescriptlang.org).
 - Click the [Download](https://www.typescriptlang.org/#download-links) button.
 - Follow the installation instructions for your development environment.